 Mai pen rai.
 Three little words.
 But what does the phrase mean and why do the Thai people use it so often?
 Like many things in Thailand, it isn’t as straight-forward as it first seems.
 Mai pen rai is often translated as ‘never mind’ or ‘it’s OK’.
-Whilst it can sometimes be used in that context, mai pen rai goes beyond that.
+While it can sometimes be used in that context, mai pen rai goes beyond that.

 To demonstrate some of the different ways mai pen rai can be used, here are some everyday examples using the scenario of a visit to a coffee shop with a Thai friend.